shellywanamaker/shellywanamaker.github.io/_posts/2017-02-28-Sneak-Peak-Oly-Temp-Data.md

 ---

 ### Here's a quick look at the continuous temperature data.
-Notice the tight cycling in the Cold treatment due to the chiller, and the slower, diurnal cycling in the "ambient" (aka warm) group:
+Notice the tight cycling in the "cold" treatment due to the chiller, and the slower, diurnal cycling in the "ambient" (aka warm!) group:

 #### Warm Treatment, Winter 2017